codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/helm.md

 1. Builds a docker image using a [Build step]({{site.baseurl}}/docs/codefresh-yaml/steps/build/)
 1. Deploys the Helm chart to a cluster named `my-demo-k8s-cluster`

-Note that in this example `charts/helm-example` refers to the filesystem location in the code that was just checked out.
+Note that in this example `charts/helm-example` refers to the [filesystem location in the code](https://github.com/codefresh-contrib/helm-sample-app/tree/master/charts/helm-example) that was just checked out.

+The deployment will be visible in the [Helm releases dashboard]({{site.baseurl}}/docs/new-helm/helm-releases-management/).

+{% include image.html
+lightbox="true"
+file="/images/examples/helm/helm-release.png"
+url="/images/examples/helm/helm-release.png"
+alt="Helm release view"
+caption="Helm release view"
+max-width="100%"
+%}

 If you want to run this example yourself, make sure to edit the chart and put your own values there for the Docker image.